 ”I don’t know what happened, it’s the same box I always get.”

 Surprisingly enough I get a lot of clients that look at me puzzled when I say that box color is bad for their hair.
-I’ve always known this to be common knowledge and a few of those reasons you can guess without any knowledge of haircolor.
+I’ve always known this to be common knowledge and a few of those reasons you can guess without any background in haircolor.
 I always hear things like “Doesn’t all color make your hair dry?” or, “The box doesn’t” say anything about that!”.

 As a certified haircolorist it’s difficult when a client questions my suggestions or training, they are seeking me for haircolor help for a reason.
 Perhaps it’s due to the fact that the client has failed at creating something to please themselves.
 You probably don’t trust your friends with your color by now and you know you’ve made one too many mistakes.
 Now it’s time to trust a professional.
 I did go through 7 grueling months of intense studying and practicing to further my understanding of color from chemistry to psychology.
 We are color perfectionists and consider box color to be the lowest of the low that you can go with coloring your hair.
 So trust me or any other colorist that you admire, relax, and wait for the final result!